ibmcloudpaascommunity/cobaltiron-demo-oict/docs/index.md

     ![pro-step4.3](images/pro-step4.3.png)

-4. **[pre-provisioned]** Fill in the information and click on Continue, and the system is created as well as the Protection Client for filesystem backups.
+4. **[pre-provisioned]** Type in hostname, select system platform type, select a protection class policy, and click on Continue.
+The system is created as well as the Protection Client for filesystem backups.
 The server is now enrolled for backups.

 5. Click on the system name